Studying Diffuse - A Cloud Music App

 What caught my attention?

-- The Alien abstraction in the Elm Library, because of its unorthodox name, yet expressing a concept concisely: Interfacing with external systems.
+Because of its unorthodox name, yet expressing a concept concisely: Interfacing with external systems.
 Or communicating between alien worlds.

 What is going on technically?